jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

 <a name="restInfo"/>

 ## Prepare Postman Collection to execute REST APIs
-Here it is a [Postman collection](https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/05-Test-Smartcontract-Using-Postman/src/RentalShop.postman_collection.json) prepared to be used agains the two prepared smartcontract.
+Here it is a <a id="raw-url" href="https://raw.githubusercontent.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/main/05-Test-Smartcontract-Using-Postman/src/RentalShop.postman_collection.json">Postman collection</a> prepared to be used agains the two prepared smartcontract.

 This Postman Collection includes a sort of request against the OBP Instances to execute all the initialization of the smartcontracts, the two use cases to be simulated using Postman:
   - ***AdminSteps (NFT chaincode)***: REST calls to perform the initialization of the NFT Token to be used as a Digital Twin of the asset to be rent.